chazzka/clanekforest/clanek.md

 Datapoint
 : Datapoint is any observable data with $n$ features.

+Regular
+: Regular is a datapoint included in the given dataset, does not differ significantly from other observations.

 Anomaly
 : Anomaly is a datapoint, that differs significantly from other observations.